Introduction

 Next, convert the polygons to a raster format with the desired

-rows (and thus coarse resolution) just for demonstration purposes, but
+coarse resolution) just for demonstration purposes.
+However, to ensure

-to ensure alignment with other rasters in your analysis, it usually
+alignment with other rasters in your analysis, it usually works best to

-works best to use an existing raster as a template.
-Next, transfer the
+use an existing raster as a template.
+Next, transfer the land cover code

-land cover code values to the template to create a new landscape raster
+values to the template to create a new landscape raster that we’ll treat

-that we’ll treat as our “baseline” landscape.
-Finally, to help with
+as our “baseline” landscape.
+Finally, to help with plotting, we’ll

 # assign factor levels: